shayastark/wordpressvulns/README.md

 "XSS-test3"

 This test shows how more functonality of JavaScript is reflected in a post.
 I enter the syntax to display a botton, that triggers an alert when clicked.
 After, submitting the post and clicking on the screen, a server-side alert is displayed.

+These are examples of reflected cross-site scripting because the JavaScript I entered is being reflected back to the the person viewing it.